Keyboard shortcuts

 After running notarai init, use the /notarai-reconcile slash command in Claude Code to trigger a reconciliation pass.

-8. Calls mark_reconciled to update the hash cache for the next run.
+8. Calls mark_reconciled (via MCP or CLI) to update the hash cache, then snapshots reconciliation state.

 Automatic validation